-The Descartes cluster, the largest campus in Europe for the city of tomorrow, soon to be linked to the Grand Paris Express, is also the most prospective urban research area for the city's stakeholders.
-Among the many university buildings already present (ENSIEE Engineering & Management, Ecole des Ponts ParisTech, Institut Français d'Urbanisme...) this student residence operation promoted by the Centre Régional des Oeuvres Universitaires et Scolaires is one of the student service programmes that are taken over outside research hours.
+The Descartes cluster, Europe's largest campus for the city of tomorrow, soon to be connected to the Grand Paris Express, is also the most prospective urban research area for city players.
+Among the many university buildings already present (ENSIEE Engineering & Management, Ecole des Ponts ParisTech, Institut Français d'Urbanisme, etc.), this student residence operation promoted by the Centre Régional des Oeuvres Universitaires et Scolaires ranks among the student service programmes that are appropriated outside research hours.

-The design is informed by a broader consideration of this context.
+The design is informed by a broad consideration of this context.

-Part of a large and fast-paced puzzle, the building is designed to be flexible to adapt to future living styles.
+As a piece of a large, fast-moving jigsaw puzzle, the building is designed to be flexible in order to adapt to future modes of living.

-Built on a structural principle of posts-beams wood-concrete, it can be adapted in the long term to the needs of the campus.
+Built on a post-and-beam wood-concrete structural principle, it can eventually adapt to the needs of the campus.

-Organized around a central patio with open walkways, the architecture is based on the principles of the Guise family of architect Jean-Baptiste André Godin.
+Organised around a central patio with open walkways, the architecture is based on the principles of the Familistère de Guise by the architect Jean-Baptiste André Godin.

-Neighbourhood relations between students can be initiated in a warm and fluid wooded interior space.
+Neighbourly relations between students can be established in a warm and fluid wooded interior space.

-Generous outdoor terraces, most of which face south, extend the rooms with "more space".
+Generous outdoor terraces, most of which are south-facing, extend the rooms with "extra space".